alias-mac/ember-engines-demo/README.md

 # ember-engines-demo

+**This is an engine demo to demonstrate a bug when parsing queryParams in lazy loading Engines.**

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.